-- Mower should be properly leveled for best mowing performance.
+- Tire chains cannot be used when the mower housing is attached to tractor. - Mower should be properly leveled for best mowing performance.
 See "TO LEVEL MOWER HOUSING" in the Service and Adjustments section of this manual. - The left hand side of mower should be used for trimming. - Drive so that clippings are discharged onto the area that has been cut.
-Have the cut area to the right of the machine.
+Have the cut area to the right of the tractor.
 This will result in a more even distribution of clippings and more uniform cutting. - When mowing large areas, start by turning to the right so that clippings will discharge away from shrubs, fences, driveways, etc. After one or two rounds, mow in the opposite direction making left hand turns until finished (See Fig. 14).